 The Kaizen approach was first introduced to the world in a 1986 book by Masaaki Imai called, The Key to Japan’s Competitive Success.
 Imai had a simple way of explaining the concept.
 He said, “Kaizen is everyday improvement, everybody improvement, everywhere improvement.”
 The word Kaizen combines the Japanese words for “Good” (zen) and “Change” (kai).
 Kaizen doesn’t tell organizations how to improve; instead, it presents a mindset that when adopted, will influence decisions and impact the culture.
 Its principals are:

 - Every process can be improved

 - Defects and errors are almost always the faults of flawed processes, not people

 - Every person in the organization must be involved in improvement

 - Incremental changes can have a significant impact

-Implement Lots of Small Ideas
+Implement Many Small Ideas

 Kaizen management is not about swinging for the fences or coming up with the one idea that will change the industry landscape.
 Instead, getting to the point where every process is perfect is about gathering and acting upon many incremental improvements and executing recurring improvement cycles.
 Especially in the beginning, it is essential to reinforce the idea that no operational change is too minor to be considered.
 The team should be encouraged to document every opportunity they spot and given a software platform within which to do so.
-Every success, no matter how small, should be broadcast and celebrated as much as possible.

 Focus on Processes, Not People